dhondta/rpl-attacks/README.md

  > - Ensure the latest version of Vagrant is installed
  > - If using `virtualbox` provider, ensure Oracle Extension Pack is installed (see [Oracle website](https://www.google.be/#q=virtualbox+oracle+extension+pack+install))

+ > **Using Instant Contiki or another distribution**:
+ >
+ > The full manual installation procedure is available [here](https://rpl-attacks.readthedocs.io/en/latest/install/#manual-installation) and mentions [InstantContiki](https://sourceforge.net/projects/contiki/files/Instant%20Contiki/) but it is advised to use the [Vagrant box](https://app.vagrantup.com/dhondta/boxes/rpl-attacks) as it was fully tested.

 ## Demonstration